 The following information demonstrate that the proposed PoA is a voluntary coordinated action that would not be implemented in the absence of the PoA.

 The PoA has never been publicly announced to be implemented without carbon credits.
-For each LPP, an assessment are made by Microsol at VPA-DD level in order to demonstrate that carbon revenues were considered before the project activities implementation.
+For each LPP, an assessment is made by Microsol at VPA-DD level in order to demonstrate that carbon revenues were considered before the project activities implementation.

 Level of the additionality demonstration